 The French criminal process follows three main phases, corresponding to the three functions outlined above: prosecutorial, investigative and adjudicative.
 First, there is the prosecution phase conducted by the prosecutor, which can be followed by an investigation phase directed by the investigating magistrate, and finally the trial phase run by the trial judge.
+On a preliminary note, it can be pointed out that there is a recent tendency to strengthen the French prosecutor's position and influence, thus reducing the investigating magistrate's role within the criminal process.
 The scope of this chapter limits our discussion to the first two parts of the French criminal process and will not analyse the trial phase.
 The present study analyses the process for the gathering of evidence during preliminary inquests conducted by the prosecutor and formal investigations conducted by the investigative magistrate, especially focusing on the existing safeguards protecting privacy and data protection under the French criminal system.